Print

 He was raised up by God to be a prophet to Judah and Jerusalem, during the reigns of kings Uzziah, Jotham, Ahaz and Hezekiah of Judah (1:1).
 He had a long ministry lasting at least thirty-nine years, from the death of Uzziah (740 BC), until at least 701, the year of Sennacherib's invasion of Judah.
 The fall of Samaria and exile of the northern kingdom of Israel (722/1 BC) occurred during the period of Isaiah's ministry.
 The last historical event in the book is Sennacherib's murder in 681 BC (37:38), so Isaiah may have lived into his eighties, and was a prophet for at least sixty years, but we have very few details of his life.
 Isaiah was a contemporary prophet with Micah, who also prophesied to Judah.

-He was married, and his wife is referred to as the prophetess (8:3), she may have had a prophetic ministry herself.
+He was married, and his wife is referred to as the prophetess (8:3), so she may have had a prophetic ministry herself.
 They had at least two children, possibly three, who were signs and portents in Israel (8:18):

 Shear-Jashub (7:3), meaning 'A remnant returns' - a prophetic sign of judgement and hope to the people.